HepsonMS/shpe-utd-website/README.md

        1. Rename `base(remote infinityfree.net).php` to just `base.php`
        1. You are done.
 1. ### Set up the website to send emails for user account verifications
    * *PHP lets you send emails from within your code using the `mail()` function.
 Shpeutd.org now uses this feature to send verification emails when members are registering their accounts.
-If you would like to work on these features, please read below to setup your workspace.*
+If you would like to work on these features, please read below to setup your workspace.
+For more information, look at `Account_Creation_and_Verification_Guide.jpg`*
      * ~~To do this from **Awarspace.com**~~ (Awardspace.com is no longer in use.
 Website was migrated to Infinityfree.net)
        1. Make sure you have a valid email account setup under **E-Mail Accounts** on the dashboard.
            * **NOTE:** There should already be an account named noreply-accountverify@shpeutd.org, unless someone changed or deleted it.
 If it's still there, you're done with this step.